jefferislab/pnaslatex/README.md

 By default, the [Myriad Pro](https://typekit.com/fonts/myriad-pro) and [TeX Gyre Termes](http://www.gust.org.pl/projects/e-foundry/tex-gyre/termes) font families are used for sans-serif and serif text, respectively.

 ## LyX
+The simplest approach is to put

+* pnas.cls
+* pnas.layout
+* pnas2011.bst (optional, but recommended)

+next to your LyX file.
+You can try this out with the `example2.lyx` LyX file kindly provided by @tommy-engels.

-## Installation
+### Installation
-To install the LyX file, ``pnas.layout``, copy it to the ``layouts`` folder of your [user directory](http://wiki.lyx.org/LyX/UserDir) and then reconfigure LyX using Tools > Reconfigure.
+For regular use, it is recommended to install the LyX file, ``pnas.layout``, copy it to the ``layouts`` folder of your [user directory](http://wiki.lyx.org/LyX/UserDir) and then reconfigure LyX using Tools > Reconfigure.
 After restarting LyX, a new PNAS document class should be selectable.

 ## Usage